Clemapfel/jluna/docs/manual.md

 ### Type Classification

-To classify a type means to evaluate a condition based on a types attributes, in order to get information about how similiar or different clusters of types are, jluna offers a number of convenient classifications, Some of these are available as part of the Julia standard library, some are not.
+To classify a type means to evaluate a condition based on a types attributes, in order to get information about how similar or different clusters of types are, jluna offers a number of convenient classifications, Some of these are available as part of the Julia standard library, some are not.
 This section will list all offered by jluna, along with their meaning:

 + `is_primitive`: was the type declared using the keyword `primitive`
     ```cpp